AI Code & Development Tools Compared

 - Are there AI coding tools I can use without sending my code externally?

 - Yes.
-Beyond its SaaS offering, Tabnine supports VPC, on-premises, and air-gapped (fully isolated) deployments, and Aider is open source, so you can connect any LLM you like and run it entirely in your own environment.
+Beyond its SaaS offering, Tabnine supports VPC, on-premises, and air-gapped deployments, and Aider is Apache-2.0 open source, so you can connect the LLM you prefer and run it in your own environment.

 - Which tools specialize in code review and test automation?

-- CodeRabbit specializes in code review, combining an AI review on every PR with checks from more than 40 linters, while Qodo is a code-quality platform that goes beyond PR review to also cover test generation.
+- CodeRabbit specializes in PR review by combining AI feedback with lint checks, while Qodo is a code-quality platform that goes beyond PR review to also cover test generation.